agung-madani/24001143-synrgy7-arm-bcr-ch5/README.md

 # Car Management Dashboard

-This is a Car Rental Service application built with TypeScript, Express, Knex, and Objection.
+This is a Car Management Dashboard application built with TypeScript, Express, Knex, and Objection.
 It provides a RESTful API for managing cars, customers, and orders, along with file upload functionality for car images.

 ## Table of Contents